tyler-meier/Simulation/README.md

 There is also a save feature which takes in a currently running simulation and saves it into a file and stores it where the user wants.

+Simulation classes: 6 different simulations that are in different classes.
+Each simulation has grids of the cells from cell class.
+There is an abstract class simulation which has some methods implemented in every class.
+There are hexagonal neighbourhood 4 neighbourhood and 8 neighbourhood.
+There is also a toroidal grid which has 4 neighbourhood and 8 neighbourhood.

 ### Notes/Assumptions